bazwilliams/upnp-playlist-service/README.md

 ## Installation

+### Debian

+Download the .deb file from https://github.com/bazwilliams/upnp-playlist-service/raw/master/packages/upnp-playlist-service-0.0.1.deb and install as normal.

+You can run the service using `/etc/init.d/upnp-playlist-service start`

+### Windows

 Clone this repository onto your server and perform an `npm install` which will install all the dependencies.

+I've had reports running this application as a Windows service using Winser works well http://jfromaniello.github.io/winser/.

+Alternatively, `npm start` within the repository in a command prompt.

+### Other Linux Distributions

+Clone this repository onto your server and perform an `npm install` which will install all the dependencies.

-For Linux, a template upstart script has been included in `etc/init/ds-service.conf` which assumes you have cloned the repository into `/opt/upnp-playlist-service` it also assumes you have node.js installed and have a user called `nodejs` which has read and write privileges to the `/opt/upnp-playlist-service/persist` folder.
+For Linux, SysV script is also included in `etc/init.d/upnp-playlist-service` which assumes you have cloned the repository into `/opt/upnp-playlist-service` it also assumes you have node.js installed and have a user called `nodejs` which has read and write privileges to the `/opt/upnp-playlist-service/persist` folder.
 Modify and copy this into your `/etc/init/` folder to enable you to start the service at boot automatically.

-An SysV script is also included in `etc/init.d/upnp-playlist-service` with the same assumptions as above.

-There is also a monit configuration in `etc/init/etc/monit/conf.d/ds-service` which will automatically restart your node process should the process crash or not start for any reason.

-## Running

-Start node by running `node server\app.js` or using a service script.
+Run `npm start` within the repository or using the service script `/etc/init.d/upnp-playlist-service start`.

-### Configure
+## Configure

 http://localhost:18080/configuration

 You can configure the path to the root of your music (should be the same as your minimserver content directory) and specify a full path to a folder containing your minimserver served playlists.

-### Schedule
+## Schedule

 Use the following URL to view your devices and manage schedules.

 http://localhost:18080/

-### Playlist
+## Playlist

 To view playlists.